 “Without the Urban Scholars Initiative, there’s no way that I could graduate on time,” says Taydavia Martinez.
 “I would have to slow down.
 Take fewer classes.
 Work more hours.”

-This tug-of-war between financial stability and earning a college degree isn’t a new concept to economically disadvantaged students, and especially not to Taydavia, who transferred to Lesley in her junior year.
+This tug-of-war between financial stability and earning a college degree isn’t a new concept to economically disadvantaged students, and especially not to Taydavia, who transferred to Lesley in her junior year to study mathematics.
 She came from Wheaton College, where she thrived socially, but felt burdened by monthly student loan payments and a biology major that no longer fit her passions.